q-viper/q-viper.github.io/_posts/2020-05-31-image-processing-class-from-scratch-on-python.md

 # 1 Writing a Image Processing Codes from Python on Scratch
+I might stop to write new blogs in this site so please visit [dataqoil.com](https://dataqoil.com) for more cool stuffs.

 What will you do when you suddenly think about `Convolutional Neural Networks from Scratch` while serving cows?
 For me, I wrote some codes for image processing before thinking about those codes.
 Once again I am not going to write another `OpenCV` here.